xtalker/TransLoc-Robot/README.md

 Either there is a potential bug here, or I don't understand how Architect is supposed to work (likely!) because the changes I made to the "Stops" file never show up in the exported feed.

-A video capture of the test session is also included (TransLoc_Robot_Session.mov)
+A video capture of the test session is also included (TransLoc_Robot_Session.mov).
+Sorry about the shaded area, couldn't figure that one out!